farnoosh27/NLP/DevOps/WalkinthroughCICD.md

   * Prepare
   * Test: static code analysis/unit testing
 * CD
-  * Push: push to gemfury
+  * Push: push to gemfury ( basically, we are pushing the wheel at this stage not the TAG)
   * Tag: creating a release tag

 We want to have the CD action only after the code review on the **main branch**.
 In our case, in the yaml file, We run this pipeline on every push to every branch, and if it is the main branch, we do something.